 Dr. Albert Brand

-Senior technical fellow for Flight Technology and technical fellow of the Vertical Flight Society (VFS) International.
+Senior technical fellow, Flight Technology; technical fellow, Vertical Flight Society (VFS) International

-Dr. Brand received his B.S., M.S., and Ph.D. from Georgia Tech’s Aerospace Engineering department and was in the first graduating class of the school’s Rotorcraft Center.
+Dr. Brand received his B.S., M.S., and Ph.D. from Georgia Tech’s Aerospace Engineering Department and was in the first graduating class of the school’s Rotorcraft Center.
 Dr. Brand’s 33-year career with Bell includes experimental testing, analytical prediction methods, and design of rotorcraft, including Bell’s 16-passenger commercial 525.
 During a multi-year assignment at the PAX River Naval Air Station he supported V 22 flight testing with groundbreaking work on vortex ring state.
-In his current role as Sr. Technical Fellow, Dr. Brand provides technical oversight on all major programs at Bell, and he enjoys teaching an annual Rotorcraft Fundamentals course for the company.
+In his current role as senior technical fellow, Dr. Brand provides technical oversight on all major programs at Bell, and he enjoys teaching an annual Rotorcraft Fundamentals course for the company.
 He holds numerous U.S. patents and is a 2020 recipient of the Textron Chairman’s Award for configuring Bell’s FARA entry to win.

 Dr. Ken Brentner

 Professor of aerospace engineering, Penn State

 Professor Brentner has been a faculty member for the past 18 years in the Department of Aerospace Engineering at Penn State.
 His research interests focus on rotorcraft and aircraft aeroacoustics, computational aeroacoustics, fluid mechanics, computational fluid dynamics, and high performance computing.
 Professor Brentner and his research team have developed the rotorcraft noise prediction code PSU-WOPWOP which is able to predict noise from a rotorcraft with multiple rotors in both steady and maneuvering flight.
 Prior to joining Penn State, Professor Brentner was a senior research engineer at the NASA Langley Research Center for 17 years.
 Professor Brentner has a B.S. in aeronautical and astronautical engineering from Purdue University, an M.S. degree in aeronautics from The George Washington University, JIAFS, and a Ph.D. degree in acoustics from the University in Cambridge, England.
 He has authored or co-authored over 135 technical publications, and is the recipient of numerous awards.
 Professor Brentner is an associate fellow of the AIAA, Technical Fellow of the Vertical Flight Society, and a past editor-in-chief of the Journal of the American Helicopter Society.